ygn-effects/ygn-effects.github.io/_docs/board-assembly-smd.md

 Optional nice‑to‑haves

-- Magnifier or USB microscope for inspection
+- **Magnifier or USB microscope**: for inspection, also useful to check the polarity on tiny diodes.
-- Digital multimeter for power‑on checks
+- **Digital multimeter**: for power‑on checks.
-- Isopropyl alcohol and paper towel.
-Solder paste can be messy.
+- **Isopropyl alcohol and paper towel**: solder paste can be messy.

 <div class="img-grid cols-2" markdown="0">
   <img src="/assets/images/docs/board-assembly-smd/tools-stencil-holder.webp" alt="" class="doc-img quart">